FritsvanLatum/OCLC_Services/readme.md

 * `WorldCat_KB_Service.php`: access to OCLC's knowledge base

-Each library (VIAF_Service.php is the only exception) has a keys file with the codes that must be used in the API calls.
+Most libraries are using a keys file with authorization data.
 They are not provided in this repository.

 ## Base class OCLC_Service
 This class, defined in OCLC_Service.php contains the knitty gritty of HMAC and token